Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Anticomonotonic convexity for concavity of utility

+\cite{DK82} showed that (i) and (iii) in the theorem are equivalent, more generally, even without assuming continuity of utility, for Euclidean spaces instead of mixture spaces.
+We follow their proof closely, with some modifications to ensure AC.
+The main complication in the proof is that some convenient monotonicity properties in Euclidean spaces\footnote{For instance, we have no monotonicity of $U$ in $\ga$ in Eq.\ \ref{Hardy.et.al} in the proof given later.} are not available for general mixture spaces.

-\cite{DK82} showed that (i) and (iii) in the theorem are equivalent, more generally, even without continuity of utility. \cite{WY19, WY21} generalized Debreu \& Koopmans' result to Choquet expected utility.
-The characterizations used in these results, through convexity of preference with respect to outcome mixing, are appealing because they make risk aversion directly testable for subjective probabilities.
+\citeauthor{WY19}'s (\citeyear{WY19}) Corollary 6 shows that the statements in Theorem \ref{Ttm.7:Savage.U.conc} are equivalent to comonotonic convexity of $\pp$.
+That is, in this case, the comonotonic and AC restrictions are equivalent.
+The characterization in Theorem \ref{Ttm.7:Savage.U.conc} and, similarly, in the related works just cited, through convexity of preference with respect to outcome mixing, is appealing because it makes risk aversion directly testable for subjective probabilities.
 To explain this point, we first note that concave utility captures risk aversion under expected utility.
-In decision under risk, where probabilities are objective and known beforehand, the conditions most commonly used to characterize risk aversion involve preference for expected value or aversion to mean-preserving spreads.
-These conditions use probabilities as inputs.
+In decision under risk, where probabilities are objective and known beforehand, the conditions most commonly used to characterize risk aversion involve a preference for expected value or an aversion to mean-preserving spreads.
+Those conditions use probabilities as inputs.
 This use is problematic for decision under uncertainty because then probabilities are subjective and not directly observable, as in \cite{S54}.
 The main purpose of preference axiomatizations is to make theoretical properties directly observable.
 Therefore, the aforementioned common conditions for risk aversion, using probabilities as input, are not well suited for the context of uncertainty.
-Theorem \ref{prop:savage} and its predecessors make risk aversion directly observable and testable for subjective probabilities.
-They are the only way to do so known to us.
+Theorem \ref{Ttm.7:Savage.U.conc} and its predecessors make risk aversion directly observable and testable for subjective probabilities.

-The contribution of our Theorem \ref{prop:savage} to its predecessors by \cite{DK82} and \cite{WY19, WY21} concerns, again, the central topic of this paper: we only need to inspect the most critical cases with maximal hedging possibilities.
-If risk aversion (and preference for diversification) passes those tests, then it holds everywhere.
+The contribution of our Theorem \ref{Ttm.7:Savage.U.conc} to its predecessor \cite{DK82} is, again, related to the central topic of this paper: we only need to inspect the most critical cases with maximal hedging possibilities.
+If risk aversion (and convexity, i.e., preference for diversification) passes those tests, then it holds everywhere.